I am a data scientist with strong skills in software engineering, natural language

 Miscellaneous

 I love discovering new music, particularly indie music!
-If you're curious,
+I was a highly

 One of my favorite hobbies (and biggest distractions) is going down

-Wikipedia rabbit holes!
-I also from time to
+on Wikipedia every single day.
+I also edit Wikipedia from time to

 time.